NixOS/nix.dev/source/tutorials/deploying-nixos-using-terraform.rst

 3. Make sure to `create an organization <https://app.terraform.io/app/organizations/new>`_ like ``myorganization`` in your Terraform Cloud account.

-4. Inside ``myorganization`` `create a workspace <https://app.terraform.io/app/cachix/workspaces/new>`_ by chosing "CLI-driven workflow and pick name like  ``myapp``.
+4. Inside ``myorganization`` `create a workspace <https://app.terraform.io/app/cachix/workspaces/new>`_ by chosing "CLI-driven workflow" and pick name like  ``myapp``.

-4. Inside a new directory create ``main.tf`` file with the following contents that will start an AWS instance with NixOS image using one SSH keypair and an SSH security group:
+5. Inside a new directory create ``main.tf`` file with the following contents that will start an AWS instance with NixOS image using one SSH keypair and an SSH security group:

 .. code::